About String of Hearts

 While String of Hearts can tolerate lower light conditions, it grows best in bright, indirect light.
 In low light, growth may be slower and the plant may become leggy.

-Can I grow String of Hearts indoors
+Can I grow String of Hearts in my indoor space

 Difficulty